Yazanhmz/FootGuess-Pro/README.md

-# Test your knowledge about football players
+# Welcome to FootGuess-Pro!
-Football players guessing game
+Test your knowledge about famous football players!
 ## Setup
 - Copy the code
 - Run the code